Conference

 Hailey McGlynn, Health Innovation Manchester

-Drawing on a real organisational case study, this session shares insights into how artificial intelligence (AI) is transforming culture, service delivery and organisational design, challenging OD professionals to reimage their role in this shift.
-The session offers practical insights that participants can adapt and apply within their own organisations as AI becomes embedded in everyday work.
+Drawing on a real organisational case study, this session shared insights into how artificial intelligence (AI) is transforming culture, service delivery and organisational design, challenging OD professionals to reimage their role in this shift and offering practical insights that participants can adapt and apply within their own organisations as AI becomes embedded in everyday work.

 John AmaechiOrganisational psychologist

 Change can be relentless but it doesn't have to be destabilising.
-Drawing on practical insights and science-backed strategies, this keynote will equip you with the tools to stay agile, focused and effective, even when everything around you is shifting.
+Drawing on practical insights and science-backed strategies, this keynote aimed to equip OD colleagues with the tools to stay agile, focused and effective, even when everything around is shifting.

 Dr Carly Telford, Assistant Director of OD, NHS Employers